 If you were to send the same message to all of your leads at once and no one replied, you would have wasted an opportunity to tweak your message.

-It's important to remember that any email, including bulk messages, are sent via your SMTP and not from Close.
+It's important to remember that any email, including bulk emails, is sent via your SMTP and not from Close.
 For example, if you have Close set up to send from your Gmail account, it's the same as you logging into Gmail and sending that message.

 Most email providers have daily limits in place to avoid mass emailing.
 If you think your volumes might exceed those limits, it's important to either reduce your sending amounts or switch your email delivery over to a tool that is better suited for mass emailing.

-There are so many other ways to use searching and Smart Views to build a great calling list based on your business and sales process.
+There are so many other ways to use lead filtering and Smart Views to build a great emailing list based on your business and sales process.

 If you need any help building the list you need, just reach to us at [email protected] and we'll be happy to help!